george-hawkins/arf-drone/pixhawk-setup.md

 For reasons we won't go into here Microsoft Windows has a much bigger issue than Mac or Linux with small hobbyist electronic devices that aren't backed by big corporations (who can pay up for a USB vendor ID and Windows certification).

 Often these devices appear to your computer as simple serial devices (the kind of thing that was common back in the days when people still used analog modems) or as generic USB storage devices.
 As such they can generally be connected to Mac or Linux machines without the need to install any extra drivers.
-This is not the case with Windows - where driver installation and setup generally forms a major part of creating a connection between your computer and one of these device for the first time.
+This is not the case with Windows - here driver installation and setup generally forms a major part of creating a connection between your computer and one of these device for the first time.

-If updating the firmware on your transmitter or receiver via your computer or trying to connect a small FPV flight controller to something like [CleanFlight](http://cleanflight.com/) or [BetaFlight](https://github.com/betaflight/betaflight/blob/master/README.md) the driver setup generally involves something like [Zadig](http://zadig.akeo.ie/) (though recently an apparently more convenient/automatic solution is available, for flight controllers at least, in the form of the [ImpulseRC Driver Fixer Tool](http://www.dronetrest.com/t/fix-any-stm32-dfu-drivers-issues-when-flashing-betaflight-cleanflight-firmware/3603)).
+If updating the firmware on your transmitter or receiver via your computer or trying to connect a small FPV flight controller to something like [CleanFlight](http://cleanflight.com/) or [BetaFlight](https://github.com/betaflight/betaflight/blob/master/README.md) the driver setup generally involves something like [Zadig](http://zadig.akeo.ie/) on Windows (though recently an apparently more convenient/automatic solution is available, for flight controllers at least, in the form of the [ImpulseRC Driver Fixer Tool](http://www.dronetrest.com/t/fix-any-stm32-dfu-drivers-issues-when-flashing-betaflight-cleanflight-firmware/3603)).

 Having said all that it's nice to find out that for the Pixhawk drivers aren't an issue on any plaform, whether it's Windows, Mac or Linux.
-Mac and Linux don't need any additional drivers and on Windows the popular ground control applications, like MP or QGC, also automatically install the correct Pixhawk related drivers rather than leaving it to you as a separate step.
+Mac and Linux don't need any additional drivers and on Windows the popular ground control applications, like MP or QGC, automatically install the correct Pixhawk related drivers rather than leaving it to you as a separate step.

 Mission Planner setup
 ---------------------

 Download the latest MP version using the link in the [installation section](http://ardupilot.org/planner/docs/common-install-mission-planner.html) of the MP documentation (you can also browse around in the [directory](http://firmware.ardupilot.org/Tools/MissionPlanner/) containing the MP installation file if you're interested).
 At the time of writing (and for some time now) the EU mirror for MP is amazingly slow - it takes more than 20 minutes to download the roughtly 60MB installation file.

-As noted elsewhere MP also installs all necessary Pixhawk drivers so no additional driver installation is needed.
-When running MP for the first time is asks you if you want to enable [Altitude Angel data](https://www.altitudeangel.com/Home/Developers) - you should probably select _Yes_ as this data is needed by MP to highlight things like restricted airspaces around airports.
+As noted already MP also installs all necessary Pixhawk drivers so no additional driver installation is needed.
+When running MP for the first time it asks you if you want to enable [Altitude Angel data](https://www.altitudeangel.com/Home/Developers) - you should select _Yes_ as this data is needed by MP to highlight things like restricted airspaces around airports.
 You then have to register for a free Altitude Angel account and allow MP to access it.
 In the background Windows will also have popped up a Firewall dialog asking if you want to allow MP to access networks (I ticked the boxes for both private and public networks).
-It then asks you if you want to run the setup wizard - this will set up your Pixhawk - however I suggest skipping the wizard at this point and just let it open the normal full MP application.
+It then asks you if you want to run the setup wizard - to set up your Pixhawk - however I suggest skipping the wizard at this point and just let it open the normal full MP application.

-If you look carefully at the console output (the black window that opens in the background behind the MP splash screen) you can see the code complaining about the lack of internet access and such like when you start MP for the very first time and you haven't yet handled the just mentioned Windows Firewall dialog.
-So while it's probably unnecessary I'd suggest restarting straight away after this so that it can startup cleanly with all the access it expects.
+If you look carefully at the console output (the black window that opens in the background behind the MP splash screen) you can see the code complaining about the lack of internet access and such like when you start MP for the very first time and you haven't yet handled the Windows Firewall dialog.
+So while it's probably unnecessary I'd suggest restarting straight away after first startup so that it can startup cleanly with all the access it expects.

 ### Wizard start up.

 Once MP is up and running you can go to _Initial Setup_ and click on _Wizard_.
 But first it's important to know that the wizard runs in two distinct modes depending on whether you've already pressed the _Connect_ button (in the upper right of the main MP window).
 Assuming your Pixhawk is connected to your computer via USB then:

-* If you start the wizard without having pressed _Connect_ then one of the wizard steps will involve upgrading the Pixhawk firmware.
+* If you start the wizard without having pressed _Connect_ one of the wizard steps will involve upgrading the Pixhawk firmware.
-* If you instead you press _Connect_ before starting the wizard then it will skip the firmware upgrade step.
+* If you instead press _Connect_ before starting the wizard then it will skip the firmware upgrade step.

 The Pixhawk's firmware can only be upgraded if it's connected to your computer but not currently connected to MP itself.

-This is important as it turns out that you will need to rerun the wizard several times and upgrading the firmware is a time consuming step that should be done just once and then skipped during subsequent runs of the wizard.
+This is important as it turns out that you will need to rerun the wizard at least once and upgrading the firmware is a time consuming step that should be done just once and then skipped during subsequent runs of the wizard.
 So if you've completed the firmware upgrade step and find you need to rerun the wizard always press _Connect_ first.

 ### Steps